-This article describes usual causes and remedies to excessive smoking of Espar, Webasto and other similar types of heaters.
+This article describes usual causes and remedies to excessive (startup) smoking/fumes of Espar, Webasto and other similar types of fuel-fired heaters.

 If you see a thick white smoke at the beginning of combustion cycle of Espar, Webasto, GC or similar heaters – it’s time for maintenance.
 Normally, your heater needs cleaning and replacement of quick wear components, such as burners/atomizer screens, glow pins, gaskets etc., after every one thousand hours of operation.
 If you don’t do this – your heater will become less efficient, will smoke more and more, start having flameouts and ignition faults and, eventually, will lock itself out.